 Apple HomePod price and availability

-As intimated, the HomePod price isn't a cheap speaker – the price is a weighty $349 / £319 / AU$499, and the speaker began shipping on February 9, 2018 in selected territories across the world.
+As intimated, the HomePod price isn't a cheap speaker – the price at launch was a weighty $349 / £319 / AU$499, and the speaker began shipping on February 9, 2018 in selected territories across the world.

-That makes it one of the most expensive smart speakers on the market – and certainly the most expensive mainstream option – but Apple is hoping to justify that price by embedding Siri inside and offering premium-quality audio too.
+That means, at launch, it was one of the most expensive smart speakers on the market – and certainly the most expensive mainstream option – but Apple is hoping to justify that price by embedding Siri inside and offering premium-quality audio too.

 Apple HomePod set-up